lopezpdvn/lopezpdvn.github.io/pages/tech-notes/fedora-dnf-system-upgrade.md

 Don't remove the kernel packages.
 It's probably better not to remove any of these packages.

+#### Manually remove kernel packages

+After upgrading, sometimes DNF stops removing old kernel packages automatically when it installs a newest version of the kernel.
+To remove old versions, look them up with

+{% highlight bash %}
+$ sudo dnf list extras
+{% endhighlight %}

+And remove with

+{% highlight bash %}
+$ sudo dnf remove kernel-core-<version>
+{% endhighlight %}

+Where `<version>` is the *long package version*, for example `4.9.10-100.fc24`.

 ### Troubleshooting software installed in user directories

 If an application installed in a user directory is not working correctly, try